 Non-fungible tokens have unique details about the changes in ownership (as shown by the blockchain ledger) which provides buyers with greater confidence in the authenticity of the token for sale.
 MLB Crypto, like non-fungible Crypto Kitties, initially did, is under the radar.

-MLB Crypto represent real-life players of the baseball league which can be purchased on the Ethereum blockchain.
+The Baseball Stop says that MLB Crypto represent real-life players of the baseball league which can be purchased on the Ethereum blockchain.
 Non-fungibles do not fluctuate as rapidly in price like most cryptocurrencies do which may reflect relatively low liquidity in the markets.

 Does Gaming Justify Investing in MLB Crypto?